ElenaGiannouchou/UniMinds/README.md

 ## Description

 UniMinds is an innovative educational platform designed specifically for children with autism.
 The platform leverages interactive games and resources to foster learning, engagement, and development in a supportive environment.
 UniMinds empowers children to explore topics such as Greek mythology, mathematics, and financial literacy, while also offer guidance for parents and specialists.
+You can read more about the project [here](docs/thesis_description.md).

 ## 🚀 Features